 THE LIMEHOUSE GOLEM 2016

-I have shot a scene playing a cab driver in this adaptation of Peter Ackroyd's novel
+I played a cab driver in this adaptation of Peter Ackroyd's novel

 A MONSTER CALLS 2016